 Some administrators were given the task to edit pages containing controversial topics.

 For these random individuals, the seemingly innocuous task of moderating Wikipedia pages has turned into a potentially deadly venture.
+We have a detailed guide about using TOR the right way.

 Twenty three of them were interviewed by researchers from Drexel University in Philadelphia.